ATP Playwrights Unit

 The ATP Playwrights Unit nurtures artists both locally and nationally, bringing together new perspectives and approaches to creation.
 ATP provides a home for playwrights at all stages in their writing life, offering flexible and responsive dramaturgical support to feed the creation and exploration of new theatrical work.
 Stay tuned for opportunities to hear the work of our Playwrights Unit, and participate in events that celebrate new play development all Season long.

-The ATP Playwrights Unit is co-directed by Laurel Green (ATP’s Director of Artistic Programming) and Calgary playwright Meg Braem.
+The ATP Playwrights Unit is directed by Calgary playwright Meg Braem.

 Meg’s plays have been nominated for a Governors General’s Literary Award and won the Alberta Literary Award for Drama, the Alberta Playwriting Competition and Playwright Theatre Centre’s “The News Competition.”
 Her work has been presented at the Citadel Theatre, Theatre Calgary, Lunchbox Theatre, The Belfry Theatre, Sage Theatre, Sparrow and Finch Theatre, Theatre Transit, Atomic Vaudeville, and Intrepid Theatre.
 Meg is a past playwright-in-residence at Workshop West Playwrights’ Theatre and member of the Citadel Playwrights Forum.
 Meg’s newest play Flight Risk will premiere in October 2017 at Lunchbox Theatre.
 Forthcoming publications include The Josephine Knot (Playwrights Canada Press, 2018) and co-author with Norah Bowman, Feminist Resistance: A Graphic Approach (University of Toronto Press, 2019).
 Meg is the Lee Playwright-in-Residence at The University of Alberta.